 An «XSDProperty» property represents a NIEM property, which is implemented in XML Schema as either an attribute declaration and use or an element declaration and particle.
 If the «XSDProperty» attribute kind has the value “attribute”, then the property is implemented as an XML Schema attribute.
 If the value of kind is “element”, then the property is implemented as an XML Schema element.

-If an «XSDProperty» property has kind=attribute, then its multiplicity must be 1..1, its aggregation must not be none and its type must be a data type representing a simple type.
+If an «XSDProperty» property has kind=attribute, then its maximum multiplicity must be 1 and its type must be a data type representing a simple type.

 If an «XSDProperty» has kind=element, the multiplicity lower bound for the property gives the value of minOccurs for the implemented element particle and the multiplicity upper bound for the property gives the value of maxOccurs.
 The type of the property must not be empty unless the property is a derived union (a UML property without a type that is a derived union represents an abstract property – see Subclause 7.5.3).
 The nillable attribute of the «XSDProperty» stereotype may be used to indicate that the element particle is nillable.